BeeDoonz/BeeDoonz/README.md

 - 💻 I'm currently working and studying to become a **DevOps Engineer**
 - 🌐 I'm passionate about **Cloud Technologies**, especially **AWS** and **Azure**
 - 🤖 I’m also interested in **AI** and how it blends with cloud and automation
-- 🔐 Security in cloud environments is a field I'm diving deeper into

 ---